Design52uk/TriNav/README.md

 # TriNav™ — Multi-Phase Navigation System
-© 2025 Mark — All Rights Reserved.
+© 2025 Mark Roberts & Design52 — All Rights Reserved.

 TriNav™ is a custom-designed, three-phase navigation system with a hybrid hamburger/dual-arrow icon and a progressive-reveal sidebar interaction model.